sudosoul/bigcommerce-oauth-api-node.js/README.md

  *  3. Get a collection of products, 250 at a time, and prepare its new price and category.
  *  4. Update the individual product.
  *
- * The speed of this will be unmatched by any other language, due to the Async parallel nature of Node's HTTP requests.
  * The speed for this will vary depending on the max number of connections you define.
  */